What Is a 301 Redirect & Why Your Site Needs It

 A 302 redirect signals a temporary change of address.
 Unlike a 301, which tells search engines like Google that a page has permanently moved, a 302 indicates a temporary move.
 This means search engines are less likely to pass full SEO value to the new URL.
 Think of it as forwarding your mail—your permanent address remains the same.
 Use 302 redirects only for short-term changes, like temporary promotions or site maintenance.

-Meta Refreshes and JavaScript Redirects
+When to Consider Meta Refreshes or JavaScript Redirects

 Meta refresh redirects and JavaScript redirects are other ways to redirect users, but they come with drawbacks.
 Meta refreshes involve adding a tag to your HTML, essentially telling the browser to refresh the page after a set time and load a new URL.
 This can create a disorienting user experience, especially if the refresh is too fast.
 JavaScript redirects achieve a similar outcome using JavaScript code.
 While these methods might work in certain situations, they don’t offer the same SEO benefits as 301 redirects.
 Search engines may not fully transfer link equity, potentially harming your rankings.
 For optimal SEO, stick with 301 redirects whenever possible.